 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, cream together the butter, brown sugar, and granulated sugar for 1-2 minutes or until well combined.

 - Mix in the peanut butter, egg, and vanilla extract until fully combined, stopping to scrape down the sides of the bowl as needed.
-Slowly add the dry ingredients and mix until just combined.
+Mix in the dry ingredients until just combined.

 - Bake in separate batches at 350°F (177°C) for 10-12 minutes or until the tops of the cookies are set.
 Remove from the oven and gently press a chocolate kiss candy in the center of each cookie.
-Allow to cool on the baking sheet for 5-10 minutes, then carefully transfer to a wire rack to finish cooling.
+Allow to cool on the baking sheet for 5-10 minutes, then carefully transfer to a wire rack to cool completely.